NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 Time limit to respond

-We try to respond to all legitimate requests as soon as reasonably practicable and, in any event, within 30 days of receipt of the request except in cases of complex or multiple requests.
+We try to respond to all legitimate requests as soon as reasonably practicable and, in any event, within one month of receipt of the request except in cases of complex or multiple requests.

 Data Protection Management Team